mechanismsjs/mech-math/README.md

 [3,4,5,6,7]
 ```

-Basically, our map simply calls the emitter until undefined is reached or we reach a maximum number of elements.
-We have a maximum number of elements because an emitter can emit an infinite range of values such as:
+Basically, a map mechanism simply calls the emitter until undefined is reached or the maximum number of elements has been reached.
+A maximum number of elements because an emitter can emit an infinite range of values such as:

 ```javascript
 m.emitRange(1,Infinity,23);
 ```

-How about two emitters of different lengths
+How about two emitters of different lengths:

 ```javascript
 m.map(